Best Tips on Equalizing when Diving

 - To make it easier to open your tubes you can either look up or move your head from left to right.
 The stretching helps!

 - Descend slowly and controlled.
 This allows your whole body to get used to the pressure.
 Use a descent line if available.
-This allows to control your descent rate while it also helps you to stop quickly if you feel too much pressure.
+This allows controlling your descent rate while it also helps you to stop quickly if you feel too much pressure.

 - Equalize early and often.
 Stay ahead of the pressure increase.
 Don’t wait until you have to equalize but try to stay ahead of the curve.